Dorcas-Kiptoo/Galaxy-Road-Game/README.md

 3. **Place Required Files**:
    - Add `skull.png` in the project directory for the obstacle image.
    - Add `music.mp3` as your background music in the project directory.
-   - Add `Monster battle_audio_explosion.wav` as the explosion sound effect in the project directory.
+   - Add `explosion.wav` as the explosion sound effect in the project directory.

 ## How to Run
 Execute the game script using Python: